• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 Dental insurance

-One way is to enroll in a dental insurance plan.
+One way to do this is to enroll in a dental insurance plan.
 Private insurance companies offer individual or family plans and often include denture coverage.
 The plans will vary in their premiums, deductibles, and coinsurance amounts, so be sure to read the policy summary to find out the details of your plan.

 Dental schools